fdioDocs/vpp-docs/docs/reference/vppcontainers/installingVboxVagrant.rst

 If you want to download a newer version of Vagrant or one specific to your OS and architecture, go to the Vagrant `download page <https://www.vagrantup.com/downloads.html>`_, right-click and copy the link address for your specified version, and replace the above install command for your respective OS and architechure.

-Vagrantfiles
-____________

-A *Vagrantfile* contains the box configuration settings for your VM.
-The syntax of Vagrantfiles is Ruby (Ruby experience is not necessary).

-The command **vagrant up** creates a *Vagrant Box* based on your Vagrantfile.
-A Vagrant box is one of the motivations for using Vagrant - its a "development-ready box" that can be copied to other machines to recreate the same environment.

-It's common for people to think that a Vagrant box *is* the VM.
-But rather, the VM is *inside* a Vagrant box, with the box containing additional configuration options you can set, such as VM options, scripts to run on boot, etc.

-This `Vagrant website for boxes <https://app.vagrantup.com/boxes/search>`_  shows you how to configure a basic Vagrantfile for your specific OS and VM software.